dotnet/sdk/docs/Supported-.editorconfig-options.md

-The dotnet-format global tool supports the core set of EditorConfig properties:
+The dotnet-format global tool supports the core set of EditorConfig options*:

 - indent_style
 - indent_size